stuckonretro/CRTPi-Project/README.md

 # CRTPi-Project
 A Vanilla+ experience for CRT gamers utilizing Retropie with RGB Hats!

-Thank you very much to Ruckage, ChipsnBlip, Podunk_Labs,
+Thank you very much to Ruckage, Mike V, Sakitoshi, Mike Chi, the guys at Strike Devices, ChipsnBlip, Podunk_Labs, kitty666cats, and anyone I've missed!
+Thank you for the input, support, resources, and help along the way!

 https://redd.it/fosbir